Prohibition in the United States: Other effects

 As saloons died out, public drinking lost much of its macho connotation, resulting in increased social acceptance of women drinking in the semi-public environment of the speakeasies.
 This new norm established women as a notable new target demographic for alcohol marketeers, who sought to expand their clientele.
 Women thus found their way into the bootlegging business, with some discovering that they could make a living by selling alcohol with a minimal likelihood of suspicion by law enforcement.
 Before prohibition, women who drank publicly in saloons or taverns, especially outside of urban centers like Chicago or New York, were seen as immoral or were likely to be prostitutes.

 Heavy drinkers and alcoholics were among the most affected groups during Prohibition.
 Those who were determined to find liquor could still do so, but those who saw their drinking habits as destructive typically had difficulty in finding the help they sought.
 Self-help societies had withered away along with the alcohol industry.
 In 1935 a new self-help group called Alcoholics Anonymous (AA) was founded.

 Prohibition also had an effect on the music industry in the United States, specifically with jazz.
 Speakeasies became very popular, and the Great Depression's migratory effects led to the dispersal of jazz music, from New Orleans going north through Chicago and to New York.
 This led to the development of different styles in different cities.
 Due to its popularity in speakeasies and the emergence of advanced recording technology, jazz's popularity skyrocketed.
 It was also at the forefront of the minimal integration efforts going on at the time, as it united mostly black musicians with mostly white audiences.

+A 2025 study linked prohibition of alcohol to increased coffee consumption in the United States.